Darknetzz/php-api/README.md

 # php_api
 A simple but customizable API written in PHP.
+You can configure this API to do anything you can do with PHP.

 ## Prerequisites
 - A webserver running PHP.
 (Recommended version is 8.1 or above, versions from 7.3 and above should work but is untested).